 $> curl --header "Content-Type: Application/x-compress" --cacert your-ca.pem -u username:password --data @/tmp/lazer.local-2011-10-04-12-21-23.ocs https://my.server/plugins/fusioninventory/

 With no SSL check and no authentification :

 $> curl --header "Content-Type: Application/x-compress" -k --data @/tmp/monposte.local-2012-10-04-12-21-23.ocs https://my.server/plugins/fusioninventory/

-When using managed mode, the server automatically distribute agent executions over time, using random scheduling.
-However, with other modes, the server doesn’t have any control of agent execution schedule, and if they all tries to communicate with it simultaneously, for instance because of a cron task executed on all hosts at the same time, the server may get flooded, and unable to manage the load.
+When using managed mode, the server automatically distributes agent executions over time, using random scheduling.
+However, with other modes, the server doesn’t have any control of agent execution schedule, and if they all try to communicate with it simultaneously, for instance because of a cron task executed on all hosts at the same time, the server may get flooded, and become unable to manage the load.

-In order to avoid the issue, either distribute automated tasks execution over
+In order to avoid the issue, either distribute automated task execution over

 time, or use

 introducing a random delay before effective execution.
 For instance: